ophub/amlogic-s9xxx-openwrt/README.md

 - ### Create swap for OpenWrt

-If you feel that the current box's memory is not enough when using memory-intensive applications like `docker`, you can create a `swap` virtual memory partition, and use a certain capacity of the `/mnt/*4` disk space as memory.
-The unit of the input parameter in the command below is `GB`, the default is `1`.
+If you find the available memory insufficient when running memory-intensive applications such as `docker`, you can create a `swap` virtual memory partition, using a portion of the `/mnt/*4` disk space as virtual memory.
+The unit for the input parameter in the command below is `GB`, with a default value of `1`.

 Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command